 Optimizing your LinkedIn profile for firm growth – Rich media

-Video has had the spotlight over the past few years in the marketing world and really ramps up engagement.
+Video has had the spotlight over the past few years in the digital marketing world and really ramps up engagement.
 Most social media platforms really encourage videos, more specifically short videos.
-You may be wondering why?
-Viveca speculates “I think the why behind that is you’re giving a three dimensional touchpoint to who you are.
+You may be wondering why.
+Viveca speculates “I think the why behind that is you’re giving a three-dimensional touchpoint to who you are.
 People can read your publication, but then when you give a video, they see you moving, speaking in your language and how you express yourself.
 I think at that point, you start building what we refer to as a know, like, and trust.
 That third dimension I think really builds and resonates more closely and there are many attorneys that are not doing that.”
 Law firm marketing is no different.

 Once your profile is optimized, what next?